 The health care field is constantly growing and evolving.
-The current systems and technologies in use today were unheard of just a few years ago.
+The systems and technologies in use today were unheard of just a few years ago.
 Technology moves from development to testing to commonplace faster than many people can keep up.
 Health care administrators are also subject to these rapid changes and technological innovations.
 They need to learn to apply new technologies to maximize their health care delivery and organizational performance.
-The best keep pushing themselves to learn the newly-available tools and are excited to adapt to new trends.
+The best keep pushing themselves to learn the newly available tools and are excited to adapt to new trends.

 What Is an Executive MHA Degree?